 The Solano County Office of Education continues to promote positive school climates and anti-bullying through such initiatives as the Multi-Tiered Systems of Support (MTSS), Positive Behavioral Intervention and Supports (PBIS), and our Kindness Campaign, launched last year to promote character, encourage kindness toward others, and amplify civility in our communities.

 Our perception of safe schools changed forever on April 20, 1999, when a pair of high school students killed 12 of their classmates and a teacher on the Columbine High School campus in Colorado.
 From that day forward, educators have worked closely with law enforcement to continually assess school campuses and implement protocols to make them safer.
-As the County Superintendent of Schools, I will continue to advocate for implementing any measures that protect our students and staff from both internal or external threats.
+As the County Superintendent of Schools, I will continue to advocate for implementing any measures that protect our students and staff from both internal and external threats.

 The stakes are too high to rest for even a second on this issue, and, as a community, we owe our children and families nothing less!

 $1.5m in grant funding has been awarded to Solano COE to provide educator training, school based social-emotional support services, support for homeless students, support for students in job-readiness skills development, and youth development activities and training including tobacco use prevention, civic engagement, and citizenship